University Transfer - Associate of Science

 Electives 21

-** or one year of World Language in High school with a C or better
+** or one year of World Language in high school with a C or better

-1. Knowledge of human cultures and the natural world.
+• Know about human cultures and the natural world.

-2. Critical and creative thinking.
+• Use critical and creative thinking.

-6. Personal and civic responsibility.
+• Show personal and civic responsibility.

 In order to complete the Associate of Science degree you must complete coursework in a variety of subjects.